sincere27601/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React JS is a library for building UI.
+It reduces nested structure to simplify the coding process.
+An example of this is styling techniques that allow multiple buttons, with various colors, and names to be added to a single section of code with one line, and maybe two or three differences.

 - [ ] What does it mean to _think_ in react?
+To think in React is to take some data and return HTML

 - [ ] Describe state.
+State, or usestate, is an object that represents the parts of the app that can change.

 - [ ] Describe props.
+Props, or properties are variables passed to the child from the parent component.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+Side effects are the result of errors or changes in the code.
+You would catch those error by using React Hooks.
 ## Project Set Up

 Follow these steps to set up and work on your project: